19.9 Summary

 ,OnceCell<T>

-): Allow mutating data through shared references within a single thread.Cell
+): Allow mutating data through shared references (&T

 is forCopy

-types (no runtime checks).RefCell
+types (no runtime checks, simple get/set).RefCell

-uses runtime borrow checks (panics on violation).OnceCell
+uses runtime borrow checks (panics on violation) for non-Copy

 handles write-once initialization.
 Often combined withRc<T>